casualwriter/casualwriter.github.io/powerchrome/get-started.md

 ### Mini Button

-Up to 6 mini-buttons are available in the bottom-right cornor.
+Up to 6 mini-buttons are available in the bottom-right corner.

 Normally, it is setup in the event of `onPageReady()`

 ~~~
 function onPageReady() {

+  // clear all mini-buttons
   pb.api( 'minibutton', 'clear' )

+  // add mini-button of "toggle console panel"
   pb.api( 'minibutton', {script:"console", title:'Console', icon:'tile!'} )

+  // add mini-button to show about dialog
   pb.api( 'minibutton', {script:'pb.about()', title:'About', icon:'toolkitabout!'} )

 }

 ~~~

-parameter `script` could be any javascript, or below pre-defined action:
+The parameter of "script" could be any valid JavaScript, or below predefined action:

 * `console`: toggle console panel
 * `refresh`: refresh the page. => `location.reload()`